chasmack/hummaps/README.md

 The narrow search: `sw/4 s15, nw/4 s22 t6n r5e`

-A broader search still using subsections: `1/1 s15 1/1 s22 t6n r5e`
+A broader search still using subsections: `1/1 s15, 1/1 s22 t6n r5e`

 And finally the full search: `s15 s22 t6n r5e - 1/1 s15 1/1 s22 t6n r5e`

 The term `1/1` does a subsection search for an entire section.
 It is equalivent to searching both the `n/2` and `s/2` of a section.
 The last search adds the original Hollins results but excludes results from the previous searches.
-Commas shown are optional.
+Commas are optional.

 #### Individual maps